tixvage/golang-pixel-game/README.md

 https://github.com/faiface/pixel/

-u can from this link for learn how to use pixel library
+u can look this link for learn how to use pixel library

 i did it because of test my knowledge about golang